 One topic that comes up around the campfires quite a bit (at least when we’re around) is about warehouse memberships.
 Most people who have a membership either belong to Costco or Sam’s Club and we fall into the Costco category.
-Some people don’t have a warehouse membership because they don’t see the benefit.
 Joe and I have been members for over 10 years and we’ve done the calculations.
-A Costco membership, is worth it for the way we use it, even for our small family of two humans and one canine.
-Now that we live in a motorhome, we still see the benefits and this post will share how we use our Costco membership and some ways to save money.
+A Costco membership, is worth it for the way we use it.
+Even for our small family of two humans and one canine.
+Now that we are full time RVers, we still see the benefits.
+This post will share how we use our Costco membership and some ways to save money.
+So, is a Costco membership worth it?

 Ways to Save Money at Costco